Racing and all that jazz

 Upon signing up to join the RAF in WW2, Les volunteered for Bomber Command – he served as a mid-upper gunner in a Lancaster Bomber and took part in 30 raids.

-During his basic training Les was cleaning his rifle when it went off.
-It just so happened that at this time his Sergeant major was sitting on the throne at the time.
-As the projectile that erupted from the end of the weapon hit the water tank above the poor bloke’s head it exploded drenching the poor chap.
+During his basic training, Les was cleaning his rifle when it went off.
+It just so happened that at this time his Sergeant Major was sitting on the throne.
+As the bullet hit the water tank above the sergeant's head it exploded drenching the poor chap.
 In social circles Les could often be described as a loose cannon - no irony is lost here.

-This particular act didn’t hinder Les later being promoted to Sergeant after he completed his full tour.
-A disciplinary sergeant at that – for anyone who knew him this is simply laughable and still brings a smile to our faces today!
+After he completed his full tour, Les was assigned to be a disciplinary Sergeant – for anyone who knew him this is simply laughable and still brings a smile to our faces today!

 aero spares the shop of les leston in london set up after world war 2 selling aeronautical components